FluidNumerics/SELF/README.md

 make
 make install
 ```
-This causes the configure script to seek out the mpif90 compiler.
-Because of this,
+To use MPI, it is necessary to have an MPI library, like OpenMPI or MPICH, installed
-it is necessary to have an MPI library, like OpenMPI or MPICH, installed.
+and have binaries in your path.

 ### OpenMP Multi-Threaded Acceleration